devarnab/node-express-webpack/README.md

 # Node-Express with Webpack

 This boilerplate is a bare minimum setup for Node-Express with Webpack.
-It only have the server part and doesn't contain any HTML or frontend.
+It only has the server part and doesn't contain any HTML or frontend.
 It has ES6 code transpile capabilities.

 ## Tech-stack

-This boiler plate consists of below packages:
+This boilerplate consists of the below packages:

 - Express Server
 - Eslint for linting